jeppaleno/jeppaleno/README.md

 - 👋 Hi, I’m @jeppaleno
-- 👀 I’m interested in AR/VR and blockchain technology
+- 👀
-- 🌱 I’m UX-designer currently learning to code.
+- 🌱 I’m UX & game designer learning to code.
-- 💞️ I’m looking to collaborate on an geo based AR app for NFTs
+-
-- 📫 How to reach me ... jesperlundquist96@gmail.com
+-

 <!---
 jeppaleno/jeppaleno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.